 The browser extensions aren’t invasive so they won’t dominate your Chrome or Firefox menus.
 All you see when logged in is a small reminder in the bottom right-hand corner of the screen.
 And they are easy to download and setup.

 While they won’t be much use to those who want to use Hoxx VPN for Netflix or torrents, these extensions are ideal web browsing beginners who need basic IP address protection.

 Can you use Hoxx VPN for Netflix streaming?

 The same applies to torrenting and P2P in general.
 As we noted earlier on in this review, the developers of Hoxx VPN have tried to protect themselves from legal problems as much as possible.
-One of the casualties of this approach (which is understandable) is access to torrent services like eMule or BitTorrent.
+One of the casualties of this approach is access to torrents with apps like uTorrent or BitTorrent.

 Does Hoxx VPN work in China?

 Hoxx VPN promise users the ability to “bypass government restrictions” by masking your IP address and location.
 This should be music to the ears of users in places like China, where the authoritarian government constantly tries to meddle in the private browsing of web users.

 However, our Chinese contacts reported limited connectivity when using Hoxx VPN Proxy – far worse than other competitors.
 The positive was that when connections were established, the presence of over 100 Japanese and over 20 South Korean servers meant that speeds weren’t too bad.